Travel nurses experienced unprecedented demand and high compensation during the pandemic, but that trend may be changing.

 Allison Riley is a public relations professional with more than 10 years experience in healthcare and corporate communications.
 She lives in New York City with her better half and two wonderful daughters.
 She and her girls are currently contending for world's slowest recorded stair climb to a fifth-floor apartment, and she enjoys writing so she can just finish her sentence already.

-When you take a travel nursing job in Arizona, you’ll have the opportunity to care for patients while discovering the wonders of this desert state.
+When you take a travel nursing job in Tennessee, you’ll have the opportunity to care for patients while exploring the great outdoors and vibrant culture.

 Natural beauty, economic opportunity, and world-class healthcare are just a few of the reasons to consider Maryland for your next assignment.

 For outdoor adventure, low cost of living, and an opportunity to care for the underserved, consider travel nursing in West Virginia.

 Taking a travel nursing assignment in Texas connects you to professional growth, amazing sights, and memorable experiences.